-This model is the least expensive version of Shimano's mini-platform pedals.
-Similar in function to the XT M8020 and XTR M9020 it offers a secure feel and predictable performance in a practical package.
+This model is the least expensive version of Shimano's small platform pedals.
+Similar in function to the XT M8020 and XTR M9120 it offers a secure feel and predictable performance in a practical package.
 While not embellished with fancy features, it doesn't come up short.
 This Shimano model is an incredibly versatile pedal for a very attractive price.

 A tester stomping on the Shimano M530's.